 It’s heartbreaking to think about the possibility of your dog being stolen, but unfortunately, common mistakes made by pet parents are leaving their pets vulnerable to theft.

 Pet theft is real, and sadly over two million pets (and counting) have been stolen in the United States.

 As a dog mom, I often wonder why are our pets such a hot ticket for thieves?
 The answer is simple, MONEY!!!

 Dogs are taken to be sold to unsuspecting people, laboratories in need of animals to do testing, dog fighting rings, to be used for puppy mills or to scam the people they took the dog from to collect any monetary reward offered or for ransom.

-In honor of Pet Theft Awareness Day, read about mistakes dog parents often make that can get their dog stolen and what you can do to prevent thieves from stealing your dog.
+In honor of National Pet Theft Awareness Day (February 14), in this blog post you will read about the common mistakes dog parents often make that can get their dog stolen and how to prevent thieves from stealing your dog.

-This blog is about three mistakes dog parents make that can get their dog stolen.
+This blog is about three common mistakes dog parents make that can get their dog stolen.

 Pet Theft Awareness

-Mistake #1 That Gets Your Dog Stolen: Leaving Your Dog Tied Up Outside or in The Car to Run Inside the Store “Really Quick”.
+Mistake #1: Leaving Your Dog Tied Up Outside or in The Car to Run Inside the Store “Really Quick”.

 More often than not, people outside aren’t really paying attention to who the dog’s owner is, so most aren’t going to think twice about someone approaching a dog and walking away with them.